Menu

 Intent

-At Farsley Springbank we offer a comprehensive RE curriculum, in line with the Leeds agreed syllabus, with the view that all children benefit from a comprehensive and open appreciation for religious practice and why people choose or have inherited their practice.
+At Farsley Springbank we offer a comprehensive RE curriculum, in line with the Leeds agreed syllabus, with the view that all children benefit from an open appreciation for religious practice and why people choose or have inherited their practice.
 As a non-faith school we feel it is particularly important that in order to grow up as respectful and tolerant citizens, children must understand the differences between religions and their systems of belief as well as how our community is made up.

 RE is a statutory expectation, and though parents have the right to withdraw children from RE lessons, they will need to meet with the head teacher and RE subject leader to justify their decision.